 It’s been speculated (by John V. Taylor, author of The Christlike God) that “common grace” is something God extends to believers and nonbelievers.
 This grace doesn’t necessarily grant salvation cart blanche but God is still working in the lives of many to complete his will.
 The nonbeliever interprets this grace differently than the believer.”
 Common grace is different but similar to natural or general revelation.

-“The problem (with universalism) is that Christians do not believe anyone can be saved by being good.
+“The problem (with the idea of universalism) is that Christians do not believe anyone can be saved by being good.
 If you don’t come to God through faith in what Christ has done, you are approaching it by your own goodness.
 If access to God is through the grace of Jesus, and anyone can receive eternal life instantly (it) creates a different problem with fairness.
 It means God wouldn’t really care about injustice and evil.
 The Bible is clear about two things- that salvation must be through grace and faith in Christ and that God is always fair and just in all his dealings…both those things can be true together…If we have a God big enough to serve who is called God, then we have a God big enough to reconcile both justice and love.”